JiyanDev/StarCitiSyncPublic/README.md

 # 🛰️ StarCitiSync

-**StarCitiSync** is a lightweight desktop app that tracks your Star Citizen missions, sessions, and economy — in real time.
+**StarCitiSync** is a lightweight desktop app that tracks your Star Citizen missions, sessions, kills, and economy — in real time.

 ## 📥 Download